 RBM300 ball mill - technical features

-• Best solution for medium sized confectionery manufacturers.
+• Suitable for medium-sized confectionery manufacturers.

 • PID-controlled heating and cooling system.

-• Built-in water cooling.
+• Built-in chiller (optional).

 • Adjustable grinding time.